DropSnorz/OwlPlug/README.md

 ## Plugins

-OwlPlug can discover VST2 and VST3 Plugins.
+OwlPlug can discover VST2, VST3 and AU Plugins.
 OwlPlug is compatible with your previously installed plugins as long as they are all in a specific root directory, for example `C:/AudioPlugins`.
 After downloading Owlplug, you can still organize (add, move, delete, ...) your plugins with a file explorer or with your favorite DAW without breaking anything.
 You can configure the tool to work with multiple plugin directories using the **Link** feature.

 ## Links